-Irreverent Puppet Comedy Up for Best Play
+Irreverent Puppet Comedy Up For Best Play

-All Around Rave Reviews for this Unlikely Broadway Show
+All Around Rave Reviews For This Unlikely Broadway Show

 Upon its opening, critics left and right praised the play for its wit, humor, and excellent production.
 Charles Isherwood in The New York Times found the play darkly delightful, deeming it a very welcome misfit among the Broadway fare out there this season.

-.
 David Rooney in The Hollywood Reporter compared the sock puppet to the Bad Idea Bears in Avenue Q, praising this play both for being commercially risky and bold, as well as for being a welcome breath of fresh air.

 Joe Dziemianowicz in the New York Daily News found the play ridiculously raunchy and funny, proclaiming that is bound to leave the audience sore from laughing.
 In addition, Matt Windman in AM New York found the play both dark and smart, congratulating it on being one hell of a success story, resulting in making Broadway a more exciting place.

-Five Tony Award Nominations and Steadily Increasing Box Office
+Five Tony Award Nominations And Steadily Increasing Box Office